redhairdragon/My-notes/Use Docker like a VM.md

 Go to https://docs.docker.com/get-started/.
 Simple :)

-For this tutorial, study the part 1 is enough.
+For this tutorial, go through the part 1 is enough.

 ## 2. Some terms: